-Last weekend, we strayed from whats become the recent norm of Easter out West for some family fun time on the slopes.
-With plenty of mountains logging record breaking snow, spring skiing was plentiful this season, and I guess we had to make the best of this cold weather than lingered, much longer than wanted.
+A few Easter holidays ago, we strayed from whats become the recent norm of Easter out West for some family fun time on the slopes.
+With plenty of mountains logging record breaking snow, spring skiing was plentiful this season.
+I guess we had to make the best of this cold weather.
 Okemo Mountain was our home for the long weekend, offering way more than just skiing and snowboarding for our family!
 Easter skiing is the perfect time to get some last high altitude and winter weather of the season.
 The whole family would enjoy an Easter ski holiday!
 It’s great if you’re looking for some fresh snow at the end of the season or are planning out your Easter break for the next year.
 Consider glacier skiing or snowboarding to get plenty of skiing in this time of year, you’ll want to read on!

 S’mores are always a must after the slopes!

-With 121 trails, 20 lifts, and 667 acres, Okemo Mountain is pretty massive, offering something for every skier or snowboarder, and we were psyched to ride.
+With 121 trails, 20 lifts, and 667 acres, Okemo Mountain is pretty massive.
+They offer something for every skier or snowboarder, and we were psyched to ride.
 I am a beginner skier, while Jason is an advanced snowboarder.
-He hung with me earlier in the day, but in the afternoon, he took some solo trips on the lifts, to get the blue and black diamond runs under his belt.
+He took some solo trips on the lifts, to get the blue and black diamond runs under his belt.
 Throughout the day, we crossed paths with kids during their lessons, occasionally having an opportunity to ride the lifts up with them.
 Everyone was having a blast, and sure enough their first full day was a huge success.